marcessi/marcessi/README.md

 # 👋 Hi there!
 I'm Marc

 I'm a final-year Computer Engineering student at the Universitat Politècnica de Catalunya (UPC), specializing in Computing and Artificial Intelligence.
-I'm currently seeking **curricular internships** and a **Bachelor’s Thesis project** to complete my degree.
+I'm currently seeking **curricular internships** and a **Bachelor's Thesis project** to complete my degree.

 ### 💻 About Me